Milutin Ivković

 Milutin Ivković (Милутин Ивковић, [milǔtin ǐvkoʋitɕ]; 3 March 1906 – 25 May 1943) was a Yugoslav medical doctor and football defender who played for Yugoslavia at the 1928 Summer Olympics and the 1930 FIFA World Cup.

 After his playing career, he became a communist political activist.
 He was killed by Nazi Germany during World War II on 25 May 1943 in Jajinci (near the capital city Belgrade).

 Early life

 Ivković was born in Belgrade on 3 March 1906.
 His mother Milica was the granddaughter of the Serbian Vojvoda Radomir Putnik.
 It was during his childhood that he received his life-long nickname of Milutinac ([milutǐnats]).

 Playing career

 Club career

 He started playing football in the youth team of SK Jugoslavija, and became a regular senior player for the club between 1922 and 1929 playing a total of 235 matches.
 Towards the end of his career he moved to another Belgrade club, BASK.

 International career

-Ivković played for the Yugoslav national team a total of 39 times.
+Ivković played for the Yugoslavia national team a total of 39 times.
 He made his debut on 28 October 1925 against Czechoslovakia (0-7 defeat) in Prague, and his last match for the national team was played on 16 December 1934 against France (2-3 defeat) in Paris.
 He participated in the first 1930 FIFA World Cup in Montevideo.